Oslo Summer School in Comparative Social Science Studies - Application

 - You are proficient in English

-We do not operate with any exact deadline for applications.
-Once you have submitted the 3 required parts of the application documents, we will inform you whether we have a place available for you - or if any additional documentation is needed in order to process your application.
+The deadline is 1 June.
+Once you have submitted the required parts of the application documents, we will inform you whether we have a place available for you.

 2. Letter of recommendation in support of your application

-It is important that a letter of recommendation from your educational and/or research institution is sent to the Oslo Summer School to support your application.
+It is important that you upload a letter of recommendation from your educational and/or research institution to support your application.
 This letter may be written by your PhD supervisor or any other at your institution/workplace who is well informed about your academic research project and your academic background.

-A scanned copy of the original with signature is accepted, and must be uploaded along with your application.
+A scanned copy of the original with signature is accepted.

 3. Statement of motivation / purpose